 Example 2.1 Suppose that the weight of male students at a university in a given semester is a normal random variable with population mean $\mu = 170$ pounds and population standard deviation $\sigma = 15$ pounds.
 In practice neither the population mean nor the population standard deviation would typically be known.
 Suppose that a random sample of n = 10 students is selected.
-Table 2.1 gives the 10 weights and their deviations from the mean, the deviations of the weights from the mean $(y_i - \overline{y})$ and the squares of the deviations.
+Table 2.1 gives the 10 weights, the deviations of the weights from the mean $(y_i - \overline{y})$ and the squares of the deviations.